Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 For more information on the local communities visit Hopkinsville Christian County website at http://christiancountyky.gov and Clarksville Montgomery County https://mcgtn.org

-The IHG Holiday Inn Express Lodging is located inside gate 4 about 2 minutes from gate 4 on the right hand side.
+The IHG Holiday Inn Express Lodging is located about two minutes inside gate 4 on the right-hand side.

-Directions from Gate 1 to Army Community Service: 1501 William C. Lee RdWhen you enter gate 1 - Go through the round-about and then turn Right to (Bastogne Ave) (the main ACS building is located on the right hand side of Bastogne Ave)
+Directions from Gate 1 to Army Community Service at 1501 William C. Lee Road:When you enter gate 1, go through the roundabout and turn right onto Bastogne Avenue.
+The main ACS building is located on the corner of Bastogne Avenue and William C. Lee Road.
+The building will be on the left-hand side of Bastogne Avenue and on the right-hand side of William C. Lee Road.

-Several signs will be posted to show directions to ACS and Replacement Company.
-Pay attention to the road signs as there are several road signs giving you directions to Kalsu and ACS building .
-For assistance with directions, contact Army Community Service, Information and Referral at 270-798-9322 or 270-956-2935.
-The Office is open from Monday to Friday 7:30 to 4:00 Closed on Weekends and Federal Holidays.
+Several signs will be posted to show directions to ACS and the Kalsu Replacement Company.
+Pay attention to the road signs as there are several road signs giving directions to Kalsu and the ACS building.
+For assistance with directions, please contact the ACS Information and Referral at 270-798-9322 or 270-956-2935.
+The office is open Monday – Friday, 7:30 a.m. to 4 p.m. and is closed on weekends and federal holidays.

 Fort Campbell Kentucky lies on the Kentucky - Tennessee border between the towns of Oak Grove and Hopkinsville KY and Clarksville TN about 60 miles northwest of Nashville on I-24.
 Nashville International Airport is the nearest airport to Fort Campbell.
 All major airline flies into Nashville airport.
 The airport is located about 52 miles from the post.